deayqf/WebAssembly/README.md

   - If the compilation was successful there should be no output to the terminal, if you see a bunch of Python printed on the screen then re-run the `chmod 777` commands from above.

 **5. If your file compiled then you can now go to your browser and navigate to your hello directory.
 You should see the Emscripten default page with a simulated terminal that says, "Hello, World!**

+---
+### Journal
+I would have to say I learned a lot from this exploration and was able to extrapolate off of this basic setup and use [Simple Directmedia Layer](https://www.libsdl.org/) to render shapes in the screen above the terminal on the Emscripten default page.
+You can view that project running [here](http://davidauger.tech/wasm/sdl/).

+The main difficulties I encountered during this exploration were due to not understanding the Emscripten compiler as that `emcc` command barely scratches the surface of how complex the compilation lines get, the command for compiling my SDL project looks like this: `emcc -O2 --js-opts 0 -g4 main.c -I/home/deayqf/SDL-emscripten/include -I/home/deayqf/SDL-emscripten/build/.libs/libSDL2.a -o index.html`